nurkanil/DNN-instead-of-LR/README.md

-# DNN-instead-of-LR
+# DNN-instead-of-LR for real estate price prediction
-Consist of comparison between Linear Regression and Deep Neural Network for a simple house price prediction
+This notebook consists of comparison between Linear Regression and Deep Neural Network for a simple house price prediction